AP sources: Trump has talked about buying Greenland for US

 In 1946, the U.S. proposed to pay Denmark $100 million to buy Greenland after flirting with the idea of swapping land in Alaska for strategic parts of the Arctic island.

-Neither the White House nor Denmark immediately commented Thursday.
+Neither the White House nor Denmark commented Thursday.
 Trump is set to visit Denmark next month.

 The story was first reported by The Wall Street Journal.